Automation of 368 and 1002 Receipts

 Mobile Collections and Receipts Application for Automation of Maritime Processing Fees

-As part of its Revenue Modernization (Rev Mod) program, U.S. Customs and Border Protection (CBP) is automating its receipt process for maritime processing fees (Forms 368 Collections Receipts and 1002 Tonnage Tax Certificates).
-These changes will enable CBP personnel to collect payment and issue eReceipts quickly and efficiently, while providing the Trade with the ability to receive and store receipts electronically.
+As part of its Revenue Modernization (Rev Mod) program, U.S. Customs and Border Protection (CBP) automated its receipt process for maritime processing fees (Forms 368 Collections Receipts and 1002 Tonnage Tax Certificates).
+These changes enable CBP personnel to collect payment and issue eReceipts quickly and efficiently, while providing the Trade with the ability to receive and store receipts electronically.

 The new automated application, titled Mobile Collections and Receipts (MCR), was initially piloted at five seaports of entry beginning in Spring 2017, and is being implemented in waves to 102 maritime ports, followed by additional ports when it is determined that MCR is best suited to meet a port’s collection needs.